 So pity the poor perfectionist.
-They are driven by a fear of failure: a fear of making mistakes; a fear of disapproval.
+They are driven by a fear of failure; a fear of making mistakes; and a fear of disapproval.
 They can easily self-destruct in a vicious cycle of their own making:

-Perfectionists, poor souls, need help.
-Nothing wrong with setting high standards, but they need to be reachable with effort.
+There is nothing wrong with setting high standards, but they need to be reachable with effort.
 It’s all about being OK; human not super-human; among the best, if not the best.